mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	logpath  = /var/log/auth.log
 	bantime  = 300
 	findtime = 900
-	maxretry = 6
+	maxretry = 3

-Similarly we can enable and adjust the SSH DDoS detection check jail like this; `bantime` is 5 minutes (300 seconds) and the `findtime` to catch attempts is 15 minutes (900 seconds):
+Similarly we can enable and adjust the SSH DDoS detection check jail like this; `bantime` is 5 minutes (300 seconds), the `findtime` to catch attempts is 15 minutes (900 seconds) and the `maxretry` is 3:

 	[ssh-ddos]